 Thick 2 inch insulated walls.
 Welded aluminum handle for easy pulling.
 Holds up to 45 12 ounce cans.
 Drain plug for easy emptying.
 Rotomolded construction.

 This cooler is quite pricey for moderate capacity.

 60-quart size.
 Ultra-therm insulation.
 Telescopic handle for comfortable transportation.
 Durable wheels.
 Convenient cup holders on top.
 Doubles as tabletop.

-Keeps ice from melting for up to 5 days.
-Drain in the back of the cooler lets you release water without dumping the entire cooler.
-Lid and walls feature extra insulation.
+Keeps ice for 5 days.
+Drain in back of cooler can release water without dumping.
+Extra insulation in walls.
 Holds up to 95 cans.
-Designed to hold up to 250 lb., so it can double as a chair.
+Holds up to 250 pounds.
 62-quart size.

-Some customers reported problems with the handle falling off.
+Some customers reported problems with handle falling off.

 Great for tailgating events and transporting groceries.
 Smaller size can be stored easily in a closet or car trunk when not in use.
 Smaller pockets store keys, phones, and wallet.
 Weighs less than 3 lb.
 Can fit up to 36 cans plus ice.

 Must be kept upright or else it can easily leak due to the zippered top pocket.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Wheeled coolers aren’t just for picnics.
 They have a place in your backyard whether you’re having a pool party and want to keep dripping-wet guests outside, or using it as an extra refrigerator on your back porch.
 You’ll find them rolling down the boat dock, sitting on the beach and in camping sites, and being transported in a car or truck to any number of activities, including tailgating and hunting.